deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13674/index.md

 > </details>

-> Table 6 presents the statistics of synthetic data generated for four different datasets used in the experiments, including the number of hard samples, image guidance scales, random seeds, and generated images before and after filtering.
+> Table 6 presents the statistics of synthetic data generated for four datasets, including the number of hard samples, image guidance scales, random seeds, and the number of generated images before and after filtering.

 {{< table-caption >}}